austinjhunt/go365-migrator/README.md

 ]
 ```

+## Environment Variables / Secrets

+To avoid including secret values in the repository while still allowing for the possibility of collaboration on a fairly large scale project, I've written [lastpass-pull-env.py](lastpass-pull-env.py) that uses the LastPass SDK to pull the contents of a (possibly shared) secure note into a local .gitignored .env file.
+To use this approach, store the note as `.env` inside a specific folder, e.g., "GITIGNORED\googleproject".
+Run the script, authenticate, and provide that folder path.

 ## Running

-Once you have copied the `.env-template` file to your own `.env` file and have populated the environment variables with your own unique values, and you have your `map.json` file set up with your own migration maps (as defined above), you can run the project with
+Once you have populated the environment variables with your own unique values, and you have your `map.json` file set up with your own migration maps (as defined above), you can run the project with

 ```
 python migrationassistant.py